Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 }
 ```

-## Scope Options
+## Quick Editor Scopes

-Quick Editor's scopes were already briefly described in the Overview section, but here is a more detailed explanation of each scope option:
+Quick Editor scopes were already briefly described in the Overview section, but here is a more detailed explanation of each scope option:

 ### `QuickEditorScopeOption.avatarPicker()`